-- Kidney cancer is the seventh most common cancer in the UK (2013).
+- Kidney cancer is the 7th most common cancer in the UK, accounting for 3% of all new cancer cases (2015).

-- In males in the UK, kidney cancer is the fifth most common cancer, with around 7,500 cases diagnosed in 2013.
+- In males in the UK, kidney cancer is the 6th most common cancer, with around 7,900 new cases in 2015.

-- In females in the UK, kidney cancer is the 10th most common cancer, with around 4,400 cases diagnosed in 2013.
+- In females in the UK, kidney cancer is the 10th most common cancer, with around 4,600 new cases in 2015.

-- Over the last decade, kidney cancer incidence rates have increased by almost two-fifths (38%) in the UK.
-The increase is larger in females (40%), than in males (35%).
+- Over the last decade, kidney cancer incidence rates have increased by almost half (47%) in the UK.
+Rates in males have increased by more than two-fifths (44%), and rates in females have increased by almost half (47%).